mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 #### The .travis.yml file

 So at this point, we have our package logic, our tests, multiple environments tests using `tox`.
-Now what happens if others start contributing to our repo and someone edits code, but forgets to run `tox` or `nosetests` locally before pushing to our repo?
+Now, what happens if others start contributing to our repo and someone edits code, but forgets to run `tox` or `nosetests` locally before pushing to our repo?

 Bugs could be introduced and people who depend on your code now have things that break.
 This is where Continuous Integration (CI) comes in.
-For this, package I used [Travis CI](http://travis-ci.org).
+For this, I used [Travis CI](http://travis-ci.org).

 **What is Travis CI?**

 From [stackoverflow](https://stackoverflow.com/a/22592723):
 > The simplest way to explain Travis CI is that it runs your program's tests every time you commit to GitHub (this can be configured in many ways, and you can always disable builds on some branches).
 The point of this is that you can often discover very quickly if your commit broke something, and fix it before it becomes a problem.
 You can read more about Travis CI [here](http://travis-ci.org).

-To set up travis, for the first time I would highly recommend the tutorial [here](https://docs.travis-ci.com/user/tutorial/) which is very detailed and well written.
+To set up Travis, for the first time I would highly recommend the tutorial [here](https://docs.travis-ci.com/user/tutorial/) which is very detailed and well written.

-After you have registered you need connect your `repo`, and we are good to go!
+After you have registered you need to connect your `repo`, and we are good to go!

 #### The README.md file